 Site-level (top-down) information on leakage locations and volumes

 We can locate and quantify leakages on large industrial areas the most effective way available.
-The results are valuable for maintenance prioritization and to help you improve emission reporting.
+The results are valuable for maintenance prioritization and to help you improve emission reporting according to for example OGMP 2.0 guidelines, EN17628:2022 standard.
 Each detected and fixed leak means savings in process costs in long term.

 Everything starts with locating possible leakage sources and identifying structures alongside you to form a measurement plan; this document includes the used measurement methods and relative site information.
 Such information would commonly arise from ATEX restrictions, where the measuring paths are chosen together with site personnel to be able to give points for source locations and further elaborate the degree to which they are emitting.